Volume growth of submanifolds and the Cheeger Isoperimetric Constant: Applications: Cheeger constant of minimal submanifolds of Cartan-Hadamard manifolds

 \subsection{Isoperimetric results and Chern-Osserman Inequality}

-In this subsection we are going to state two results, which describes how minimality and the control on the total extrinsic curvature of the submanifold implies, among other topological consequences, to have finite volume growth.
+This subsection provides two results which describe how minimality and the control on the total extrinsic curvature of the submanifold implies, among other topological consequences, having finite volume growth.
+The first (Theorem \ref{thmAnderson}) is due to M.T.
+Anderson, and the second (Theorem \ref{ChernOss1}) was proved in the Euclidean setting by S.S.
+Chern and R. Osserman, with an extension to the Hyperbolic setting due to Q. Chen.
+These results will be used to prove Corollaries \ref{Cor2} and \ref{Cor3} in the next Subsection \S4.2.

-\begin{theorem} (see \cite{A1}) Let $P^m$ be an oriented, connected and complete minimal submanifold immersed in the Euclidean space $\erre^n$.
+\begin{theorem} (see \cite{A1}).
+Let $P^m$ be an oriented, connected and complete minimal submanifold immersed in the Euclidean space $\erre^n$.
 Let us suppose that $\int_P\Vert B^P \Vert^m d\sigma<\infty$, where $B^P$ is the second fundamental form of $P$.
 Then